zyv/zyv.github.io/_posts/2011-05-19-sftp-only-users-on-rhel-centos-5.md

 Introduction
 ------------

-Normally, when a user account is created on a Unix system, the user in question can log into the system via `ssh`, forward ports and use the SFTP subsystem if it is enabled in server configuration.
+Normally, when a user account is created on a Unix system, the user in question can log into the system via `ssh`, forward TCP ports and use the SFTP subsystem if it is enabled in the server configuration.
 However, at some point, a sysadmin might face the need to create SFTP-only accounts for a number of users.

 A naïve approach would involve creating a new user and setting his or her shell to `/sbin/nologin`.
 This solution, nevertheless, has two annoying downsides, which might ruin the security of the system, if the users are not trusted enough.

-The first one is that the users would still be able to forward ports if this is globally enabled for the trusted user accounts (which includes `sshd` acting as a SOCKS proxy) and the second one is that the users would be able to lurk around the root file system, which is certainly cannot be considered as an advantage when the users are not reliable enough.
+The first one is that the users would still be able to forward ports if this is globally enabled for the trusted user accounts (which includes `sshd` acting as a SOCKS proxy) and the second one is that the users would be able to lurk around the root file system, which certainly cannot be considered as an advantage when the users are not reliable enough.

 In order to solve the first problem, one would need to apply certain configuration parameters to a specific subset of user accounts.
 The second issue can be avoided by instructing the SSH server to `chroot` into the user's directory upon successful login.

 One can conveniently apply a bunch of configuration options to specific accounts using the `Match` directive available in the latest versions of the OpenSSH server:

     Match user badguy
+        AllowTcpForwarding no
         X11Forwarding no
-        AllowTcpForwarding no
+        ChrootDirectory /srv/sftp
         ForceCommand internal-sftp

+    Match group sftponly
+        ...

 However, this directive is only included in OpenSSH 5.x and above, whereas Red Hat Enterprise Linux 5 ships with OpenSSH 4.x.
 Therefore, an alternative approach will be outlined below.

 In what concerns the chrooting, it can be achieved using the `ChrootDirectory` directive.
 Thankfully, corresponding patches have been backported to OpenSSH 4.x by Red Hat engineers.

 Strictly speaking, it unnecessary to build a proper chroot for SFTP-only users, since OpenSSH includes a built-in SFTP implementation that does not depend upon any external libraries, but if one wants the users to be politely rejected when they try to connect via plain `ssh`, one could just make `/sbin/nologin` work and that is it.

+N.B.: Red Hat Enterprise Linux 6 ships a newer OpenSSH version that fully supports the `Match` directive.
+This means that for RHEL 6 this tutorial would boil down to the configuration snippet for `sshd_config` presented above.
+Setting up a parallel running SFTP-only `sshd` instance is unnecessary.
+However, one might still wish to skim through the article for the advice on how to create a proper chroot and read the remarks in the Conclusion.

 Implementation
 --------------